• Skip to primary navigation

 This recipe yields around 8 oz milk.
 You can easily double it if you wish to make 15 oz, that equals a can of condensed milk.

-It will thicken a lot in the refrigerator, but will come back to it's thick and creamy viscosity at room temp.
+It will thicken a lot in the refrigerator, but will come back to it's thick and creamy texture at room temperature.

 Nutrition